 How?

-On June 15, 2020, Rev. AJ Johnson, pastor of Urban Hope Refuge Church, sent an 11 page document to Governor Lamont urging him to take swift action to address racism as a public health crisis by taking the four action steps outlined above.
+On June 15, 2020, Rev. AJ Johnson, pastor of Urban Hope Refuge Church, sent an 11 page document to Governor Lamont urging him to take swift action to address racism as a public health crisis and "acknowledge the mental and physical harm that systemic racism has had on black and brown people and take immediate action to dismantle harmful structures."
+The document outlined needs and proposed solutions in the following areas: